Jsamuda25/comp3005-finalproject/README.md

 - 101222274
 - 101228980

-Purpose: Java application that acts a Health and Fitness Club Management System.
+Purpose: Java application that acts as Health and Fitness Club Management System and uses a relational database for persistent storage.

 Key contents:
 - The SQL folder contains DML.sql and DDL.sql files.